PubHubs/PubHubs/.gitlab/merge_request_templates/update_dependencies.md

 - [ ] Check the pinned `cargo install cargo-chef --version XXX` in the [pubhubs Dockerfile](pubhubs/Dockerfile) (releases [here](https://crates.io/crates/cargo-chef/versions)).
 - [ ] Bump the pinned `rust-stable` digest to pick up a new Rust toolchain.
 It appears in **two** places that must match: `RUST_IMAGE` in the [.gitlab-ci.yml](cicd/.gitlab-ci.yml) and the `FROM` in the [pubhubs Dockerfile](pubhubs/Dockerfile) (`grep -rn rust-stable` finds both).
 Look in the docker-build ilab repository for the latest pinned rust-stable build.

+### Yivi

+- [ ] For updaing Yivi for PubHubs central update the version number in the cicd file in the docker-build repository,see [yivi releases](https://github.com/privacybydesign/irmago/releases) for the latest version.

 ## Hub